 Liquidity on SETS throughout the trading day is underpinned by the provision of market maker electronically executable quotes.
 This ensures that traders can trade at least one exchange market size (EMS).
-The EMS is set by the LSE and is the 'normal market size' for orders and a market maker is obliged to quote bid/offer prices that are firm for order sizes up the EMS.'
+The EMS is set by the London Stock Exchange and is the 'normal market size' for orders, and a market maker is obliged to quote bid/offer prices that are firm for order sizes up the EMS.
 Auctions on SETS are conducted at the opening and closing of the day (7:50am and 4:30pm) to establish the opening and closing price.
 These auctions allow traders to place orders at particular prices.
 Matching bids and offers are executed in a limited timeframe (ten minutes at opening and five minutes at closing), and the trade is not dependent on the speed an investor can trade.
-A further auction takes place at 12pm lasting for two minutes.
-This provides a price-forming liquidity event at a time of low volume, as the London Stock Exchange aims to win back some trading of large blocks of shares from dark pools.
-In addition, as many funds use midday London prices to fix their benchmark prices for investors, the auction provides liquid benchmark prices.